A REVOLUTIONARY ANALGESIC PRODUCT

-Launch is set for the second half of 2023, pending successful TGA registration.
+Launch is set for the first half of 2024, pending successful TGA registration.

 The scientific breakthroughs behind NOPAYNE™ makes it the world's only mini-emulsion drug delivery system; one capable of also delivering a whole range of opioids, cannabinoids and other drugs topically, orally, nasally or rectally. more...

 Important note: NOPAYNE™ is currently not-for-sale, nor approved for commercial sale.
 It has not been registered with the Therapeutic Goods Administration.
 It has, however, been used extensively in humanitarian and compounding environments.